compsciencelab/pytorchrl/pytorchrl/envs/generative_chemistry/README.md

 ### Generative Chemistry environment based on REINVENT (Blaschke et al., 2020)

-To be able to run the environment, install conda environment from REINVENT github repository.
+To be able to run the REINVENT score functions, install conda environment from REINVENT github repository.

     https://github.com/MolecularAI/Reinvent

 To test the environment run: